 Exits from I-77 and I-490 make it easy for commuters to get to Broadway and recently completed bike/walking trails offer residents and visitors alike a healthy way to get around the area.
 So, whether you are driving, taking public transportation, walking or biking, you’ll find it’s easy to connect to Broadway’s commercial districts in Slavic Village.

 With construction underway for a new complete and green streetscape along Fleet ave. expect to see bicycle lanes and pedestrian enhancements surrounded by densely populated residential areas.
 Now is the time!
 Fleet Avenue/E65th District is an excellent area for shops and businesses to locate.
 Fleet Avenue has long been known as the place to go for quality ethnic foods such as fresh and smoked meats, delectable breads and pastries, and imported staples and exotic foods.
 And you’ll find traditional and ethnic restaurants with great food at reasonable prices with a distinctive “village” feel.

 E. 65th Street — known as the Warszawa Historic District – has proximity to many recreational amenities and greenspaces.
 The district is anchored by The Shrine Church of St. Stanislaus and Cleveland Central Catholic High School.

 With ample available parking and easy access to I-77 and RTA bus routes, the Fleet Avenue and E. 65thStreet district offers exceptional opportunities for business owners.

 Harvard Avenue District

-The Harvard Avenue District has a unique mix of contemporary shopping areas, including banking, drug stores, restaurants, fast food restaurants as well as Silverman’s discount department store.
+The Harvard Avenue District has a unique mix of contemporary shopping areas, including local food purveyors (R&K Sausage, Ethnic Gourmet) banking, drug/ grocery stores (Dave’s Market), restaurants (Harvard Inn).